 Master's-to-Doctoral Program > Show Details

-The objective of the PharmD/MPH dual degree is to prepare students for an ever-expanding pharmacist role that increasingly requires proficiency in medication therapy management and health promotion on an individual patient, regional, state, and national level.
-A public health pharmacist is expected to use their pharmacotherapeutic knowledge and skills, in combination with their public health skills, to “plan, organize, manage, and perform drug-related activities within a specific public health focus or within a public health setting.
+The objective of the PharmD/MPH dual degree is to prepare students for an ever-expanding pharmacist role that increasingly requires proficiency in medication therapy management and health promotion on individual patient, regional, state, and national levels.
+A public health pharmacist is expected to use their pharmacotherapeutic knowledge and skills, in combination with their public health skills, to plan, organize, manage, and perform drug-related activities within a specific public health focus or within a public health setting.

 Certificate Programs > Show Details